What Is A Felony?

 We’re here to guide you through the complicated, frightening, and often frustrating process known as the criminal justice system.
 We provide criminal law services at all levels in eastern North Carolina, including misdemeanor and felony trial defense, and post-conviction appellate work in both state and federal court.
 Contact us now for a consultation.

-Greene Crow & Smith, PA help residents of NC with felony defense including those located in New Bern, Pamlico County, and Craven County.
+Greene Crow & Smith, PA helps residents of NC with felony defense including those located in New Bern, Pamlico County, and Craven County.